The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> Difference between local and global variable?</summary>

-- Gloal variable is defined outside a function but Local vriable is defined inside a function
+- Global variable is defined outside a function but Local variable is defined inside a function
-- Global variable can be accessed anywhere in the program but Local variable can be accessed only withina function
+- Global variable can be accessed anywhere in the program but Local variable can be accessed only within a function

 </details>